Skip to main content

 Events

-The Helpshift widget fires the following events across different scenarios.
+The Helpshift Widget fires the following events across different scenarios.
 You can use the addEventListener and removeEventListener APIs to manage the events.

 New Unread Messages Event